amaurigmartins/LineCableLab/README.md

 ### Highlight of the main features

 - LineCableLab is distributed with a GUI designed to aid data entry.
-You can save your projects in matfiles and recover them for later use.
+You can save your projects in MAT-files and recover them for later use.
 - Several impedance and admittance formulas, frequency-dependent soil models and modal decomposition techniques are available.
-- It is possible to work with overhead, underground and mixed overhead-underground conductor arrangements.
+- It is possible to work with overhead, underground and mixed overhead-underground conductor arrangements, using analytical formulations or finite element method (requires external solver).
+- It is possible to include your own computation methods, via scripting or MAT-files, or to import models from EMTP® LineCable_Data (CYZ files).
+These pul parameters can be refactored into new line models via advanced modal decomposition and vector fitting techniques.
 - Parameters are computed for any number of phases with any number of conductors per phase, with or without Kron elimination.
-- You can export the computed data as a XML file compatible with ATPDraw 7.5, ATP-ULM (De Conti et al.) fitULM.dat file, also available in ATPDraw 7.5, or to a EMTP-compliant matfile to be used with the LineCable_Data routine available in the EMTP® software.
+- You can export the computed data as a XML file compatible with ATPDraw 7.5 (ZY matrices), ATP-ULM 3.2 (De Conti et al.) fitULM.dat file, also available in ATPDraw 7.5, or to a EMTP-compliant MAT-file to be used with the LineCable_Data routine available in the EMTP® software.
+- You can save the line cross-section directly to ATPDraw as a Cable Constants object (XML file).
 - Time-domain transient simulations using the Laplace transform, with several energization sources available.

 ### Basic instructions